colm-mchugh/calcit/README.txt

 3) Code details:

 The shell (shell.cpp) is the driver; it waits for input and then processes input using the following modules:

 (1) parser (parser_wrapper.h, parser.y, tokens.l)
 	Input: text string
 	Output: node tree (node.h)
 (2) analyzer (analyzer.h)
 	Input: node tree
-	Output: analyzed node tree and updated symbol table, or list of errors (3) evaluater (evaluater.h)
+	Output: node tree and updated symbol table, or list of errors (3) evaluater (evaluater.h)
 	Input: analyzed node tree
 	Output: evaluated expression (ExprValue in context.h).
 A context object (context.h) is used to hold state for processing input (node tree, symbol table, evaluation functions, error list).